Asymptotic Results for Heavy-tailed L\'evy Processes and their Exponential Functionals: Introduction

 \section{Introduction}

-The long-run behavior of L\'evy processes and their functionals has been explored in a significant literature in the past decades.
-This is mainly justified by the wide and important applications in various fields such as risk theory, mathematical finance, physics and population evolution.
+The long-run behavior of L\'evy processes and their functionals has been extensively explored in the literature in the past decades.
+This is mainly justified by their wide and important applications in various fields such as risk theory, mathematical finance, physics and population evolution.
 In this work, we mainly explore the asymptotic behavior of L\'evy processes and their exponential functionals in the presence of regularly varying tails.

+In the first part of this work, we study the asymptotic behavior of heavy-tailed L\'evy process $\{\xi_t:t\geq 0 \}$ with negative drift conditioned to stay positive, which will play an important role to study their exponential functionals.
+Denote by $\tau_0$ the first entrance time of $\xi$ in $(-\infty,0)$.
+For any $x,t>0$, let $\mathcal{N}_t^x$ be the number of jumps of $\xi$ larger than $x$ up to time $t$ and $\mathcal{J}^x := \inf\{t>0: \mathcal{N}_t^x>0 \}$ be the arrival time of the first one.
+We first show that $\xi_t>0$ for large $t$ if and only if a large jump occurs at a random time that is uniformly distribution in the time interval $[0,t]$, i.e.